Orientable hyperbolic 4-manifolds over the 120-cell: Constructing small covers with the color-recursion algorithm

-We use the Color-Recursion algorithm to check $4$-coloring, $5$-coloring, $6$-coloring and $7$-coloring settings, abbreviated as $\{4,5,6,7\}$-coloring cases, and have Proposition \ref{prop:4567}.
-The machine we use is equipped with the system of Windows 7 Ultimate.
-Its processor is AMD A8-7100 Redeon R5, 8 compute Cores $4C+4G$ (4 CPUs) 1.8GHz and the RAM is 16384MB.
-And we use Python as our programming language.
-It cost 11.069 seconds to recalculate the (15)-coloring case, namely the Garrison-Scott manifold by this algorithm.
-We detail this vector in Table \ref{table:5col} and it took nearly 11 hours to accomplish the calculation about 7-coloring case.
-We now have the following proposition:
+Applying the color-recursion algorithm to $4$-coloring, $5$-coloring, $6$-coloring, and $7$-coloring situations, abbreviated as $\{4,5,6,7\}$-coloring cases, we have the following Proposition \ref{prop:4567}:

-\begin{proposition} There is only one small cover of 5-coloring, i.e. the Garrison-Scott manifold, and no $\{4,6,7\}$-coloring small cover over the right-angled 120-cell $\mathcal{E}$. \end{proposition}
+\begin{proposition} There is only one 5-coloring small cover, i.e., the Garrison-Scott manifold, up to homeomorphism, and no $\{4,6,7\}$-coloring small cover over the right-angled 120-cell $\mathcal{E}$. \end{proposition}

-But when we want to move on to deal with the 8-coloring case, the low efficiency and huge time consumption make it unaffordable.
-See Figure \ref{figure:compare1} for the detailed information.
+The coloring cases are computed in this work.
+The machine is equipped with Windows 7 Ultimate.
+Its processor is an AMD A8-7100 Redeon R5, with eight computing cores $4C+4G$ (4 CPUs) of a 1.8 GHz clockspeed, and the RAM is 16384 MB.
+Python is our programming language.
+It costs 11.069 seconds to recalculate the (15)-coloring case, namely the Garrison-Scott manifold, by this algorithm.
+We list this characteristic vector in Table \ref{table:5col}.
+It took nearly 11 hours to accomplish the whole 7-coloring case.
+However, when we move on to address the 8-coloring case, the low efficiency and huge time consumption makes it unaffordable.
+See Table \ref{table:compare1} for the detailed data.

-From Figure \ref{figure:compare1} we can see that the $(3,5,9,14)$-coloring and $(3,5,9,15)$-coloring cases do contribute some new manifolds.
-We will say more on this later.
-Besides, here * represent the case that can not be figured out by acceptable time.
-It is estimated from an experimental testing that at least half a year is needed for computing the $(7,11,13,14)$-coloring case by our Color-Resursion algorithm.
-According to Theorem \ref{theorem: NakayamaN}, the orientable $\mathbb{Z}_2^4$-colorings are all generated in this coloring case.
-Thus we can not effectively obtain all the orientable small covers over the right-angled 120-cell by this algorithm.
+In the cases of $(3,5,9,14)$-coloring and $(3,5,9,15)$-coloring, some new manifolds are constructed.
+The * here represents the case that can not be calculated within an acceptable amount of time.
+It is estimated from experimental testing that at least half a year is needed to complete the $(7,11,13,14)$-coloring case.
+By Corollary \ref{corollary: NakayamaN} and Proposition \ref{prop:4567}, all of the orientable $\mathbb{Z}_2^4$-colorings belong to the $(7,11,13,14)$-coloring case.
+Thus, we cannot effectively obtain all the orientable small covers over the right-angled 120-cell through this algorithm.